Diwali 2025 will be celebrated on 20th October.

 Diwali is not limited to decorations, lighting, or playing with crackers.
 The festival is celebrated 5 days long, and every day, there is a special spiritual process and beliefs.
 Diwali is the fifth and most important day of celebration.
 In India, Diwali is celebrated by people differently, and there are some ancient stories related to this festival, which give a lesson of “GOOD OVER EVIL, & VICTORY OF POSITIVITY OVER NEGATIVITY.”

 - Preparation for this festival begins with cleaning the house inside and outside.
-According to mythology, The Goddess of Wealth – Mother Laxmi won’t visit your house if you don’t keep your house clean, or outside.
+According to mythology, the Goddess of Wealth, Mother Laxmi, won’t visit your home if you don’t keep it clean, both inside and outside.
 In addition, Lord Ganesha, who is the God of intellect and fortune, will not stay with you.
-So, there is a scientific value related to this mythology, which shows cleaning is necessary for your healthy mind and positive energy.
-If you have positive energy, and a healthy mind, you are capable to achieve anything, whatever you want.
+Therefore, there is a scientific basis to this mythology, which suggests that cleaning is essential for maintaining a healthy mind and promoting positive energy.
+If you possess positive energy and a healthy mind, you are capable of achieving anything you want.

 - North Indians celebrate Diwali as the day Lord Rama returned to Ayodhya after fourteen years in the forest.
 He had conquered the demonic powers.
 It is said that thousands of lamps were lit in his honor on this moonless night.

-- Throughout eastern India, Diwali is celebrated as Kali Puja and is devoted to Kali.
+- Throughout eastern India, Diwali is celebrated as Kali Puja, a festival devoted to Kali.
 As the goddess of preservation, Mother Kali is revered as the protector of nature.
 The appearance of Mother Kali is unique.
-She is black as a dark night and annihilates evil.
-So, on the day of Diwali, worshippers do special chanting to make happy of Mother Kaali.
+She is as black as night and annihilates evil.
+So, on the day of Diwali, worshippers do special chanting to make Mother Kaali happy.

 - As a result of Krishna’s victory over the demon Narakasura on this day, southern India celebrates Diwali.
 Yogic lore uses a culturally relevant expression to convey a significant aspect of the spiritual process to the masses.
 Krishna’s slaying of this hellish being symbolizes the innate ability of every human being to overcome negativity and rise to new possibilities.
 Read more about Narkasura at https://isha.sadhguru.org/us/en/blog/article/diwali-festival-of-lights#point3.

-Here are the 6 simple ways to celebrate Diwali …
+Here are the six simple ways to celebrate Diwali …

 1. Clean your House, and arrange your Home stuff.

 If you haven’t cleaned yet, do it now.
-By doing this, you can take out many such items, which you do not need.
+By doing this, you can eliminate many items that you do not need.
 You can donate them.
-Also, you can make some space, where you can put some essential stuff accordingly.
-Additionally, you can change your old decor things and can bring new stuff to your house.
-By doing this you will feel fresh, as well as you can promote the business of local decoration.
+Additionally, you can create some space to store essential items accordingly.
+Additionally, you can update your old decor and bring new items into your house.
+By doing this, you will feel refreshed, and you can promote your local decoration business.
 If you are an artist, then this will be a good opportunity for you.

-2. Decor your House with Rangoli, and Garland on Diwali.
+2. Decor your House with Rangoli and a Garland on Diwali.

 The decoration is the next step in celebrating Diwali.
-Rangoli is an art that is made with colors, flowers, or colored powder and rice on the floor.
-Usually, people make this design on the front of the main door’s floor.
+Rangoli is an art form created with colors, flowers, or colored powder and rice on the floor.
+Typically, people design this on the floor of the main door.
 You are free to apply your artistic mind by making Rangoli.
 Also, you can decorate every corner with a real flower pot or garland.
-It will fill warmth and positivity in your house.
+It will bring warmth and positivity to your house.

-3. Energized your place of worship during the Diwali Celebration.
+3. Energize your place of worship during the Diwali Celebration.

 4. Light an Oil Lamp on the day of Diwali.